 Local DNS Mapping

-Surge supports local-customized DNS mapping.
-It's equivalent to /etc/hosts, but with more powerful features, including wildcard, alias, and assigning DNS server.
+Surge supports local DNS mapping.
+It is similar to /etc/hosts, but with more powerful features, including wildcards, aliases, and per-domain DNS server assignment.

 [Host]